Pavankurapati03/A-Self-Diagnosis-Medical-Chatbot/README.md

 **🛠️ How to Use:**

-* Upload your scan report (e.g., blood test, CT scan).
+* Upload your scan report (e.g., blood test, CT scan, MRI Scan, X-Ray).
 * The chatbot will read the text from the report and provide a simple explanation of key findings (e.g., *"Your hemoglobin level is slightly low.
 It may indicate anemia."*).

 **👥 Helpful For:**